 Level 1, City Tower

-NICE will respond to requests for information within 20 working days starting from the day following receipt of the request.
-If the response is likely to take longer than this NICE will keep you informed of progress.
+We respond to requests for information within 20 working days starting from the day following receipt of the request.
+If the response is likely to take longer than this, we'll keep you informed of progress.

-NICE does not currently charge for responding to Freedom of Information requests but this will be kept under review.
+We do not currently charge for responding to Freedom of Information requests.
+This will be kept under review.

 Information disclosed under the Freedom of Information Act is still protected by copyright laws.
 The disclosure does not give the applicant the right to breach the copyright of the copyright holder.

-What to do if you are unhappy with our response
+What to do if you're unhappy with our response

 10 Spring Gardens